esaenz007/PISHOW/README.md

 For HDMI audio, run `mpv --audio-device=help` once to list available sinks, then set `MPV_AUDIO_DEVICE` to the desired entry (for example `alsa/hdmi:CARD=vc4hdmi0,DEV=0`).

+## Projector power scheduling

+The UI now includes a "Projector power schedule" card where you can enable automatic HDMI-CEC power on and off times.
+When either action is enabled, the backend stores the schedule in `media/projector_schedule.json` and runs a lightweight background scheduler that sends the corresponding CEC command each day.

+The controller uses [`cec-ctl`](https://github.com/cec-o-matic/cec-o-matic/wiki/Cec-ctl) by default.
+You can customise the CEC invocation with environment variables:

+- `PROJECTOR_CEC_TOOL` (default `cec-ctl`) – executable used to send CEC commands.
+- `PROJECTOR_CEC_DEVICE` (optional) – path to the CEC device (for example `/dev/cec0`).
+- `PROJECTOR_CEC_LOGICAL_ADDR` (default `0`) – logical address of the projector/TV to target.

+If you need to trigger the projector manually, use the "Turn on now" / "Turn off now" buttons in the UI or call the `/api/projector/power` endpoint described below.

 ## Auto-start on boot

 1. Enable remembering the last played item by exporting `AUTO_START_LAST=1` in the service environment.